tjservicenow/ServiceNow-ITOM-Developer/README.md

 # ServiceNow-ITOM-Developer
-Interview questions I have come across and answers which were helpful

-Here’s a comprehensive breakdown of the ServiceNow interview questions you asked, complete with explanations, practical examples, and reference links for deeper exploration.
+Here’s a comprehensive breakdown of the ServiceNow interview questions I was asked.
+Trying to collate all answers with explanations, practical examples, and reference links for deeper exploration.

+Explain the discovery process....What are Discovery Phases?
+Which phase do authentication happen?
+What to do when Firewall is discovered as Network Switch?
+What to do when Windows server is discovered as Computer?
+What ports are required for Windows, Linux, Network devices?
+What are pre-requisites for Service Mapping?
+What are different methods used for service mapping?
+What are traversal rules and where are they used?
+How Agent Client Collector Discovery works?
+How do the connection happen?
+Can Agent client collector can be used on more than one instance?
+What's the difference between ACC & Horizontal Discovery?
+What's the difference between UI Policy & Client Script?

 ---